To install the PyProximal library you will need Python 3.8 or greater.

 Step-by-step installation for users#

-Activate your Python environment, and simply type the following command in your terminal to install the PyPi distribution:
+pip, and simply type the following command in your terminal

 >> pip install pyproximal